 The work of Student Success is focused in four areas: First-Year Programs, Academic Success Programs, student money management, and online student support.
 There are full-time Success Coaches available to help students in all majors stay on track to graduate and set and reach their academic and personal goals.

 - improve academic performance and achieve academic excellence,

 - set and achieve personal goals,

 - build confidence and resilience in the face of challenge,

 - develop financial literacy skills, and

 - participate in campus programs that improve student satisfaction.

-Information about specific programs such as Orientation, Supplemental Instruction and tutoring, as well as a number of study skills resources and documents can be found online (http://wichita.edu/success).
+Information about specific programs such as Orientation, Supplemental Instruction, tutoring, the Shocker Learning Center and Success Coaches as well as a number of study skills resources can be found online (http://wichita.edu/success).

-The Office of Student Success will continue to partner with faculty to offer general education courses called First-Year Seminars.
-These 3-credit-hour courses are unique classes designed specifically for new, traditional freshmen and taught by faculty.
-The seminars cover a broad range of topics from current events to cultural competency to the arts and include elements that engage students in learning communities and teach successful student and life skills.
-More information including a list of seminars offered can be found at the first-year seminar webpage (http://wichita.edu/fyseminar).
+Student Success will continue to partner with faculty to offer general education courses called First-Year Seminars.
+These 3-credit-hour courses are unique classes designed specifically for new, traditional freshmen and are taught by faculty.
+The seminars cover a broad range of topics from current events to cultural competency to the arts, and include elements that engage students in learning communities and teach successful student and life skills.
+More information including a list of seminars offered can be found at the First-Year Seminar webpage (http://wichita.edu/fyseminar).